 The absence of one of these pigments makes people confuse some colours and this is described as "colour deficiency."

 To diagnose colour deficiency, we need to ensure that the subject can only make use of colour signals.
 Other things like luminance contrast must be eliminated, and this is not always easy.
-At City University (CU) we developed a new colour vision test that works well with every kind of colour deficient observer and a simplified version of this test is now available on the web (For a detailed description of the CU Dynamic Colour Vision Test see: Barbur et al, Proc.
+At City, University of London (CU) we developed a new colour vision test that works well with every kind of colour deficient observer and a simplified version of this test is now available on the web (For a detailed description of the CU Dynamic Colour Vision Test see: Barbur et al, Proc.
 Roy.
 Soc.B., 258, pp 327-334, 1994).